Premanand Lotlikar: Career

 Lotlikar, after gaining some experience, chose to produce and present his own tiatr shows.
 In 1987, he inaugurated his self-directed tiatr production named Loz ani Dukh.
 This was followed by two more productions in 1988, Dovi Fott ani Kallem Sot and Povitr Papi.
 The following year, 1989, saw the debut of two additional Lotlikar-directed tiatrs, Rup vo Rupnnem and Zindabad.
 He continued this pace, offering Ho Mhozo Oprad in 1990 and concluding his self-directed tiatrs with Borem Zainaka in 1991.
 Despite his popularity in the tiatr domain, he found that his own productions did not translate into financial gains or a reliable livelihood.
 This realization led him to cease directing his own tiatrs.
 However, in 1993, he returned to the stage, accepting a role in Rosario Rodrigues' tiatr Tuzo Hath Di.
 In this production, Lotlikar by portraying a triple role, encompassing comedy, negative characters, and tragedy.
 Following this, the veteran tiatr director A. M. Pacheco revived his production Fator, once again featuring Lotlikar in the lead role.

 Lotlikar pursued a career in the private sector, as a life insurance agent.
 In 1997, he launched his own agency for the Life Insurance Corporation of India (LIC) in Margao.
 Lotlikar remained active in this profession for over two decades.
 Prior to starting his insurance agency, he established contact with Nolasco de Gama, a former LIC manager in Mumbai.
 De Gama then referred Lotlikar to a person named Cardozo from Verna, Goa, who proceeded to offer guidance to Lotlikar as he transitioned into the life insurance industry.
 Beyond his primary vocation, Lotlikar participated in various community organizations and initiatives.
 He has been a member of the Dalgado Konknni Akademi (DKA) since its founding in 1988.
 He was first elected president of the DKA on 16 December 2008, and held this position on three separate occasions until January 2017.
 Additionally, he was involved with the Motorcycle Action Group and various community social service organizations.

 Personal life

-On 1 June 1983, at the age of 28, Lotlikar married Maria Blaudina Arcadia Rodrigues, also 28, a Goan Catholic homemaker from Colva, Goa.
-Their civil marriage took place in Margao.
-After their marriage, Maria converted to Hinduism and changed her name to Priti P. Lotlikar.
-They have a daughter named Pritam, who is an advocate.
-As of 2018, Lotlikar, along with his family, resides in the neighborhood of Chinchmorod, Vanelim in Colva, which is his mother's hometown and where he spent most of his formative years.
+Lotlikar married Maria Blaudina Arcadia Rodrigues, a fellow tiatrist and Goan Catholic from Colva, Goa.
+After their marriage, Maria converted to Hinduism and changed her name to Priti Premanand Lotlikar.
+Lotlikar and Priti have been close friends since childhood.
+They have a daughter, Pritam, who is an advocate.

+As of 2018, Lotlikar, along with his family, resides in the neighborhood of Chinchmorod, Vanelim in Colva, where he spent most of his childhood.
+He has been a long-time advocate for Romi Konkani.